Super Bowl champ fighting on COVID-19 front lines

 "First, I registered for a crash course, where I reviewed the basics of how to put a surgical gown on and learn all the steps for sanitizing, because that stuff is more important than ever, to protect not only yourself but your patients," Duvernay-Tardif told Sports Illustrated's Greg Bishop.

-He said he was assigned to a long-term care facility about an hour from his hometown of Montreal.
-He is currently working in a nursing role, as he hasn’t completed the residency portion of his program and does not yet have a license to practice medicine.
+He said he was assigned to a long-term care facility about an hour from his hometown, Montreal.
+He is working in a nursing role, as he hasn't completed the residency part of his program and doesn't yet have a license to practice medicine.

-Duvernay-Tardif, whose first day at the facility was on April 24, said in Sports Illustrated that he was nervous, but compared it to the "good nerves" he feels before a big game.
+Duvernay-Tardif, whose first day at the facility was Friday, said in Sports Illustrated that he was nervous, but he compared it to the "good nerves" he feels before a big game.
 He noted, however, that there are major differences between playing football, even in the Super Bowl, and fighting a deadly virus as a health care worker on the front lines.

 "Back in February, I knew that 100 million-plus people were going to be watching, and I wanted to win.
 When you're going in to help it's more about your duty as a doctor and a citizen.
 It's not the time to be the hero and be impulsive," he said.

-Duvernay-Tardif also weighed in on whether the NFL will return in September, saying it’s too soon to know when sports might come back, noting that the health and well-being of the public is more important.
+Duvernay-Tardif also weighed in on whether the NFL will return in September, saying it's too soon to know when sports might come back, because the health and well-being of the public are more important.

 "What I can say is if we're not playing in September, knowing all the implications of what sport means for a nation and the money behind this huge industry, there are going to be bigger issues than not playing football," he said.

-Note: CORRECTION (April 29, 2020, 6:55 p.m.
-ET): An earlier version of this article inaccurately described Laurent Duvernay-Tardif as the first medical doctor to play in the NFL.
-He is not.
-Dr. Bill McColl played for the Chicago Bears through 1959 after having received his medical degree in 1955.